-The drawings, paintings and sculptures of Roberta and Julio Gonzalez presented in this exhibition date from their own exile in the Lot in Southwestern France.
-The Gonzalez family takes refuge there ahead of the impending arrival of the Nazis in Paris in June 1940, because Hans Hartung, a German antifascist painter and Roberta González’s husband, was wanted by the Gestapo for having abandoned his country in time of war.
+The drawings, paintings, sculptures and photographs of Roberta and Julio González presented in this exhibition date from their own exile in the Lot in Southwestern France.
+The González family takes refuge there ahead of the impending arrival of the Nazis in Paris in June 1940.
+Hans Hartung, a German antifascist painter and Roberta González’s husband, was wanted by the Gestapo for having abandoned, then fought against his country in time of war.

 Their artistic creation during this period reflects both their anguish in the face of the violence and uncertainty of the time, as well as a resistance to the dark forces that had taken control of Spain and then all of Europe.

 The war-era works displayed were complemented by the contemporary creation of more than twenty artists, which testify to the timeliness of this Spanish art in resistance.

 The exhibition achieved record-breaking entrance numbers, and will be reproduced in Mexico City’s INBA museum, enlarging the scope to include and highlight Spanish republican exile in Latin America (dates TBC).

 Images below : © Sylvie Leonard / les Abattoirs, Toulouse (France)